Classic Buttermilk Pancakes

 Stay in touch through social media @ Instagram, Facebook, and Pinterest.
 Don’t forget to tag me when you try one of my recipes!
 And if you love the results, please give it a 5-star rating in the recipe card.
 Note: As an Amazon Associate, I earn from qualifying purchases.
 Visit my Amazon Store for my favorite products.

 - 1 cup buttermilk

 - ½ rounded teaspoon of baking powder

 - 1 cup sifted flour

 - 3 tablespoons butter, melted

-- Heat griddle and grease lightly.
-Pour rounds of batter onto hot griddle.
-Flip when bubbles on surface start to break, adjusting temperature of griddle as needed.
+- Flip when bubbles on the surface start to break, adjusting the temperature of the griddle as needed.

 - Serve with butter, maple syrup, and berries if desired.

 Use butter to grease your pan for the best flavor.
 Wipe out the pan between batches if needed to remove any residue.

 Make sure your baking powder is fresh.
 It usually expires well before you can use it all.